Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).

-- Bradish (2-1 with a 3.90 ERA and 29 strikeouts in 32 1/3 innings pitched) makes the start for the Orioles, his eighth of the season.
+- Wells makes the start for the Orioles, his ninth of the season.
+He is 3-1 with a 2.94 ERA and 46 strikeouts through 52 2/3 innings pitched.

-- In his last time out on Wednesday, the right-hander threw 6 2/3 innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- His last appearance was on Thursday against the Los Angeles Angels, when the right-hander tossed five innings, surrendering three earned runs while giving up six hits.

-- In seven games this season, the 26-year-old has a 3.90 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .256 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.